andalenavals/MLTF/README.md

 # MLTF
-Toolkit Set of ML examples using tensorflow
+Toolkit for creating ML models using tensorflow.

 ## How to install
 `$ pip install -v git+https://github.com/andalenavals/MLTF`